Gwynoro Jones: After Parliament

-Jones is a passionate European, and was the Vice Chair of the Wales Council of the European Movement.
+He is a passionate European, and was the Vice Chair of the Wales Council of the European Movement.
 Constitutional and electoral reform are other campaigns he actively supports; he is a member of the Electoral Reform Society.

-He has also come out in favour of Welsh independence.
+He has also came out in favour of Welsh independence.
+In June 2024 he spoke at a rally in favour of Welsh Independence in Carmarthen.